kstrickland0612/tic-tac-toe-kstrick/README.md

 ## Planning

 Before starting this project, I dived into the requirement documentation to make sure I had a good understanding of MVP (minimim viable product) and project scope.
 GA also provided some very helpful API documentation since they gave us a premade Heroku API to work with.
-I took a lot of time up front to read through the API documentation to understand the format of data that the API would need.
+I took a lot of time up front to read through the API documentation and to understand the format of data that the API would need.

 I also mapped out my file structure before starting on the project.
 I wanted to make sure that I kept things modular so that maintaining the code would be straightforward and that the code would be easy for others to understand, especially for folks in my cohort.

 ## Challenges

-- Getting index and value into an empty array
-...The first major problem I had was getting my X's and O's to actually get added to my JavaScript gameboard, which I set up as an empty array.
+- **Getting index and value into an empty array** ...The first major problem I had was getting my X's and O's to actually get added to my JavaScript gameboard, which I set up as an empty array.
 I eventually figured this out thanks to one of my fellow developers chatting it out with me (thanks, Nate!).
 I'd been trying to user .push() to get muy indexes and values into the array, which I'm sure would have worked if I'd done it right.
 However, I was able to accomplish the same thing by setting up a variable for my box number's ID (the one that was clicked), and for the text content in that box (an X or an O), and adding the data to my gameboard array like this:

 ```JS
 currentBoard[boxNum] = currentPlayer
 ```

-- PATCH request
+- **PATCH request**
 ...A very important part of this app is that games are stored in a database, and as you play the game in the browser, the game in the database must also be updated.
 To accomplish this, I used Ajax to send PATCH requests to the database.
 The database wants the data in a certain format:

 ```JS
 {
   "game": {